 Don’t avoid situations that scare you.
 Avoiding these situations, you will stop doing things you need or want to do.
-Test out if the case is always as bad as you expect.
-Work out to manage your fears You can overcome your fears by exposing yourself to them.
+Instead, test out if the case is always as bad as you expect.
+Work out to manage your fears.
+You can overcome your fears by exposing yourself to them.

 Work more on yourself.
-Keep a diary and write down when fear happen, how, what were your feelings?
-Read it from time to time and find your trigger
+Keep a diary and write down when fear happens, how, what were your feelings?
+Read it from time to time and find your trigger.

-Learn some relaxation techniques like breathe deeply or imagine yourself in a peaceful place, yoga, massage or meditation.
+Learn relaxation techniques like breathing deeply or imagining yourself in a peaceful place, yoga, massage, or meditation.
 Relaxation techniques can help you with the physical feelings, mental feelings of fear.

 #9.
 Avoid Toxic People